onap/vnfrqts-requirements/docs/Chapter4.rst

 * R-06885 The VNF **SHOULD** support the ability to scale down a VNFC pool without jeopardizing active sessions.
 Ideally, an active session should not be tied to any particular VNFC instance.
 * R-12538 The VNF **SHOULD** support load balancing and discovery mechanisms in resource pools containing VNFC instances.
 * R-98989 The VNF **SHOULD** utilize resource pooling (threads, connections, etc.) within the VNF application so that resources are not being created and destroyed resulting in resource management overhead.
-* R-55345 The VNF **SHOULD** use techniques such as “lazy loading” when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.
+* R-55345 The VNF **SHOULD** use techniques such as "lazy loading" when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.
 * R-35532 The VNF **SHOULD** release and clear all shared assets (memory, database operations, connections, locks, etc.) as soon as possible, especially before long running sync and asynchronous operations, so as to not prevent use of these assets by other entities.